weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while maintaining best practices in version controlling all of the cluster configuration (Kubernetes manifests) as you go by automatically modifying the manifests to include new versions.

-Continuous Delivery with Weave Flux interacts with the folloiwng three things:
+Continuous Delivery with Weave Flux interacts with the following three things:

  **1.**  Your container registry, where typically your CI system (or something/someone else) pushes or builds container images.

  **2.**  Your version control system, where you store your Kubernetes manifests.

  **3.**  Your Kubernetes deployment, where you run a Flux agent (`fluxd`), in order to do the deployments (releases).

-It does this by:
+And it does this by:

 **1.**  Watching a container image registry for changes.

 **2.**  When a new image arrives, consulting its deployment policy, which for each service (container image) can either be "manual" or "automatic".
 This policy can be modified by running `fluxctl automate`.

 **3.**  If it's configured to automatically deploy a change, it proceeds immediately.
 If not, it waits for the user to run `fluxctl release`.

 **4.**  When doing a release, fluxy clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
 It then applies the change to your cluster.

 This automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.

 In this tutorial, you will put yourself in the position of a developer on a devops team, and watch a code change go from code on a laptop to code in version control, through the CI system which builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to automatically deploy with `fluxctl automate`, automatically modifies the Kubernetes manifest in version control and then deploys the change to the user's cluster.

-In particular, we'll change the colour of a button on the frontend of the user's app, a socks shop.
+In particular, you will change the colour of a button on the frontend of the user's app, a socks shop.

-## Deploy a Kubernetes cluster with Weave Net and then deploy the application to it
+## Deploy a Kubernetes Cluster with Weave Net and Then Deploy the Application to it

 If you have already done this as part of one of the other tutorials, you can skip this step.
 Otherwise, click "Details" below to see the instructions for setting up a Kubernetes cluster and deploying the socks shop to it.

 XXX-START-DETAILS-BLOCK